Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ## Cost savings analysis against MMRs

 In an Ethereum bridge, a smart contract on Ethereum stores a commitment to Polkadot's state.
 Currently, this commitment is built with an MMR, where a new leaf is added for each Polkadot relay chain block, and in turn each leaf contains commitments to parachain headers.
-For Snowbridge, when a message (that, e.g., encodes a transaction) goes over the bridge, either a user or a relayer has to authenticate it in the smart contract, by attaching an MMR proof and a header proof to the message:
+For Snowbridge, when a message  goes over the bridge, either a user or a relayer has to authenticate it in the smart contract, by attaching an MMR proof and a header proof to the message:
 1. The MMR proof shows that the MMR (whose root is held in smart contract) commits to a leaf, which in turns commits to a particular parachain header.
 2. The header proof shows that this parachain header indeed contains the claimed content, such as a message.

-As the number of Polkadot blocks grows, so grow the MMR and the membership proofs that have to be relayed to Ethereum.
+As the number of Polkadot blocks grows, so do the MMR membership proofs that have to be relayed to Ethereum.
 In contrast, in MMBs the size of a membership proof is *independent* of the size of the structure -- its asymptotic behavior is instead governed by the recency of the corresponding leaf.
 As bridge users primarily care about recent events, MMB will offer much smaller membership proofs than MMRs on average.

 <a id="Cost-Estimate"></a>